GSA/ficam-playbooks/_cred/pivi_for_issuers.md

 The following assumptions apply:

-1. Federal departments and agencies determine the extent to which they will trust PIV- Interoperable credentials.
+1. Federal departments and agencies determine the extent to which they will trust PIV-Interoperable credentials.
 2. Possession of a PIV-Interoperable credential does not infer an access or authorization of any kind.
 3. User privileges and entitlements (Authorization) are determined solely by the Federal Government relying party.
 4. PIV-Interoperable credentials shall not be considered a substitute or alternative credential for populations otherwise subject to PIV requirements.